Travel Study Data Improves Travel Models

 A pilot study was completed in April 2023 to ensure the study approach worked as planned.
 In addition to collecting about 15% of the total data needed from randomly selected households, the pilot study was an important step in ensuring the results will produce the information needed within reasonable cost before inviting additional households for the main study.

-Between September 2023 and June 2024, about half of Oregon’s 1.6 million households will receive invitations by mail to participate in the main study.
+Between September 2023 and June 2024, about half of Oregon’s 1.6 million households received invitations by mail to participate in the main study.

-The study is providing critical data for transportation policy decisions and investments at local, state and federal levels.
+Oregon's study is providing critical data for transportation policy decisions and investments that benefit Oregonians.
 “Many of the decisions we make rely on data from this study,” says Becky Knudson, ODOT senior transportation economist.
 “The more Oregon transportation agencies understand how and why people use their local systems, the better we can make informed investment decisions to meet their needs.”

-Households are randomly selected using U.S. Postal Service data and receive invitations in the mail.
+Households were randomly selected using U.S. Postal Service data and receive invitations in the mail.
 Selected households can participate in the survey via a smartphone app, online, or over the phone.
-The goal is to collect travel information from at least 21,000 households, which will allow analysts to draw accurate insights from the data across the entire state.
+Travel information was collected from approximately 21,000 households, which will allow analysts to draw accurate insights from the data across the entire state.

 Equity in data collection

 Ensuring collected data represents all people in Oregon, and all the different ways they travel, is a top priority.
-Here’s how the study partners are casting a wide net:
+Here’s how the study partners cast a wide net:

-• There are three ways to report travel: smartphone app, via a website, or over the phone.
+• There were three ways to report travel: smartphone app, via a website, or over the phone.

-• The survey is available in multiple languages across the smartphone app, website and phone line, including English, Spanish, Russian, Vietnamese, and simplified and traditional Chinese.
+• The survey was available in multiple languages across the smartphone app, website and phone line, including English, Spanish, Russian, Vietnamese, and simplified and traditional Chinese.

-• Study researchers are partnering with community-based organizations to reach disadvantaged communities in ways that work best for those communities.
+• Study researchers also partnered with community-based organizations to reach disadvantaged communities in ways that work best for those communities.

-• Some communities and mode users will be “oversampled,” meaning more invitations will be sent to those folks to ensure we achieve the needed response rate.
+• Some communities and mode users were “oversampled,” meaning more invitations were sent to those folks to ensure we achieved the needed response rate.

-Learn more at oregontravelstudy.com, which includes frequently asked questions about how it works and who to contact for more information.
+Learn more at oregontravelstudy.com, which includes frequently asked questions about how Oregon's survey process works and who to contact for more information.